HuiGuanLab/ms-sl/README.md

 ./do_test.sh $DATASET $FEATURE $ROOTPATH $MODELDIR
 ```
-We also provide the trained checkpoint on Activitynet, run the following script to evaluate it.
+We also provide the trained checkpoint on Charades-STA, run the following script to evaluate it.
 The model can also be downloaded from [Here](https://pan.baidu.com/s/1IuUI1D04gSSmfiHQwedbgg?pwd=w6mk).
 ```
 ROOTPATH=$HOME/VisualSearch
 DATASET=charades